cassiel/tesla-vibro/README.md

 Leiningen, but there are one or two packages not in global repos, so they need to be checked out of GitHub and built locally:

-- [SoundCloud for Clojure][clojure-soundcloud]: build and install this into the local repository via `lein install`
+- Our [SoundCloud for Clojure][clojure-soundcloud] package: build and install this into the local repository via `lein install`

 - [net.loadbang OSC library][net.loadbang.osc]: our Java OSC
   library.
 This needs to be built and (locally) installed via